-America's Graduates and it is a two-year course designed to help students graduate high school, decide what they want to do when they graduate high school, and teach them how to be successful achieving that goal.
+Year/ 1 credit per semester America's Graduates and it is a two-year course designed to help students graduate high school, decide what they want to do when they graduate high school, and teach them how to be successful achieving that goal.
 The objective of JAG is for students to master 37 core competencies.
 The competencies fall under six categories: Career Development, Job Attainment, Job Survival, Basic Skills, Leadership and Self-Development, and Personal Skills.
-Once students have demonstrated appropriate gains in the 37 core competencies, they will have garnered the necessary knowledge to pursue gainful employment, enter post-secondary education, or technical education.
+Once students have demonstrated appropriate gains in the

-5986S1/ 5986S2 Radio and TV 1 (TV Production 1)
+5986S1/5986S2 Radio and TV 1 (TV Production 1)